zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 ### 5) Create a Service Connector within ZenML

-The service connector will allow ZenML and other ZenML components to authenticate themselves with GCP.&#x20;
+The service connector will allow ZenML and other ZenML components to authenticate themselves with GCP.

 {% tabs %}
 {% tab title="CLI" %}